awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `MonitoringInterval`  <a name="cfn-rds-dbinstance-monitoringinterval"></a>
 The interval, in seconds, between points when Amazon RDS collects enhanced monitoring metrics for the DB instance\.
 To disable metrics collection, specify `0`\.
-For default and valid values, see the `MonitoringInterval` parameter for the [CreateDBInstance](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) action in the *Amazon RDS API Reference*\.
+For default and valid values, see the `MonitoringInterval` parameter for the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) action in the *Amazon RDS API Reference*\.
 *Required*: Conditional\.
 If you specify the `MonitoringRoleArn` property, specify a value other than `0` for `MonitoringInterval`\.
-*Type*: Number
+*Type*: Integer
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt) or [some interruptions](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)\.
-For more information, see [ModifyDBInstance](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) in the *Amazon RDS API Reference*\.
+For more information, see [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) in the *Amazon RDS API Reference*\.

 `MonitoringRoleArn`  <a name="cfn-rds-dbinstance-monitoringrolearn"></a>
 The ARN of the AWS Identity and Access Management \(IAM\) role that permits Amazon RDS to send enhanced monitoring metrics to Amazon CloudWatch, for example, `arn:aws:iam::123456789012:role/emaccess`\.
-For information on creating a monitoring role, see [To create an IAM role for Amazon RDS Enhanced Monitoring](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html#USER_Monitoring.OS.IAMRole) in the *Amazon RDS User Guide*\.
+For information on creating a monitoring role, see [To create an IAM role for Amazon RDS Enhanced Monitoring](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html#USER_Monitoring.OS.IAMRole) in the *Amazon RDS User Guide*\.
 *Required*: Conditional\.
 If you specify a value other than `0` for the `MonitoringInterval` property, specify a value for `MonitoringRoleArn`\.
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)